-The Oklahoma City Animal Shelter is open for adopting or reclaiming pets from 12:00 p.m. to 5:45 p.m. every day except holidays, at SE 29 & Bryant, 1.5 miles east of I-35.
+Oklahoma City Animal Shelter is open for adopting or reclaiming pets from noon to 5:45 p.m. every day except holidays, and on the third Wednesday of every month when the Shelter opens for those purposes at 2 p.m.
+The shelter is located at SE 29 & Bryant, 1.5 miles east of I-35.

-Found or unwanted animals may be dropped off at the receiving office any day between 9:00 a.m. and 5:45 p.m.
-There are after-hour emergency drop-off cages available when the receiving office is closed.
-They can be accessed by entering the front door of the shelter.
+Found or unwanted animals may be dropped off at the receiving office any day between 9:00 a.m. and 5:45 p.m., except on the third Wednesday of every month when the Shelter begin accepting drop-offs at 11 a.m.
 Please complete an intake form for the pet so we have some information about him or her.

 The Animal Welfare Division is responsible for promoting public health and safety, for temporarily sheltering and providing humane disposition of unwanted or lost animals, and for promoting animal welfare so that pet ownership is a pleasure for owners without becoming a burden to the community.

 Will you help a beautiful shelter pet by donating to their care?
 You can demonstrate your compassion by donating to Oklahoma City Animal Welfare through a variety of donation accounts that directly help shelter pets and other animals.
-Donations to the OKC Animal Welfare Division are tax deductible and can be itemized as a charitable contribution on your tax return.
+Donations to the OKC Animal Welfare Division may be tax deductible, and eligible deductions can be itemized as a charitable contribution on your tax return.
+Consult a tax professional for more information on tax deductible donations.
 Make a donation to one or more great choices!
 Thank you for your help and compassion.

 How to Adopt

 The Oklahoma City Animal Shelter is located at SE 29th between Grand Boulevard and Bryant.
-Adoption hours are 12:00 p.m. to 5:45 p.m., every day except holidays.
+Adoption hours are noon. to 5:45 p.m., every day except holidays, and also on the third Wednesday of every month when adoption hours begin at 2 p.m.
 Although adopted pets are removed from our listings daily, there is still a chance a pet you see here may find a home before you arrive.
 But there are always plenty more!
 Come and visit the new shelter and meet all the pets who need a home.

 Where to Adopt